August 2021. About this episode: The largely plant-based Mediterranean diet is a well-studied dietary pattern. Research tells us that following…

 - They are great in both sweet and savoury dishes, adding a delicious creamy crunch.

-Remove nuts from plastic bags and store them in an airtight container in the refrigerator or freezer.
-Nuts can be refrigerated for up to 4 months and frozen for up to 6 months.
-Remember, bringing nuts back to room temperature before eating can help them taste nuttier.
+Remove macadamias from plastic bags and store them in an airtight container in the refrigerator or freezer.
+They can be refrigerated for up to 4 months and frozen for up to 6 months.
+Remember to bring any nuts back to room temperature before eating to help them taste their nutty best.